Are you one of the millions of people that is affected by acne each year? Have you tried natural remedies for skin care?

 Common skin problems:

-When the liver is congested and unable to break down toxins, your body makes every effort to purge these toxins through other ways, such as your pores.
-Bitter herbs, like Gentian, activate the liver’s metabolic processes and help to clear insoluble fat material through bile.
-Portulaca (Purslane) is an excellent source of Vitamin-A. Vitamin-A is a known powerful natural antioxidant and an essential vitamin for vision It is also required to maintain healthy mucosa and darma.
+When the liver is congested and unable to break down toxins your body makes every effort to purge these toxins through other ways, such as your pores.
+Bitter herbs, such as Gentian, activates the liver’s metabolic processes and helps clear insoluble fat material through bile.

 Here are a few tips you can try to help enhance your skincare regimen.